m4gu5/EUCLID/README.md

 - Show X decimals of Pi.
 You can group them in order to learn them more easier.

 ### Check your progress
-- Input X decimals one by one
+- Input X decimals one by one.
-- Enter the decimal at position X (Randomly generated)
+- Enter the decimal at position X (Randomly generated).
-- Input X decimals all at once, check corectness thereafter
+- Input X decimals all at once, check corectness thereafter.

+### Share your progress
+Show your friends that you are a real freak and share your results with them via Twitter.

 Notice
 ------